 Fingerling potatoes are small, elongated tubers with a bumpy surface and very thin skin.
 These small potatoes have a creamy flesh and mild, buttery, almost sweet flavor.
 They come in a variety of colors including purple and white.
 Just like red potatoes, yellow potatoes and Yukon golds, fingerlings are considered waxy potatoes because of their low starch content.

-What Can I Substitute For Fingerling Potatoes?
+What Can I Use Instead of Fingerling Potatoes?

 You can use any waxy type of potato instead of fingerlings.
 Red potatoes or Yukon golds are a great option.
 Any type of baby potatoes also work well.